By Marcin Wojtyczka

 - Attach the towline to the bow cleats.
 Do not tie it to the mast especially if it is stepped on deck

-- Keep the towline long with the towed boat riding easily in the through of a wave, not climbing up its back.
+- Keep the towline long so that the towed boat can ride easily in the trough of a wave, not climbing up its back.
 Steer carefully and use hand signals or the radio to communicate between the two boats

 Encountering orcas (killer whales)